dyne/webnomad/README.md

 then go as well in `views/` to create your web pages, better start from index.html.

+## LIVE PREVIEW ON SAVE

 To preview all changes, start `./webnomad/preview`: this will launch a firefox browser on the locally rendered `test/index.html` and will refresh it every time a file is modified in views/ or tmpl/.

 A different browser than firefox can be specified as an argument, for instance `./webnomad/preview chromium`.

+## RENDER FINAL RESULT

 To upload results, run `./webnomad/render` and your webpage will be in the `pub/` directory ready for upload with a recursive Scp or Rsync